 The images created by the OST are usually delivered without a so-called WCS.
 WCS stands for World Coordinate System and allows to assign sky coordinates to each pixel in the image.
 In ds9 these coordinates will be displayed in the coordinates window of ds9 when pointing with the mouse pointer on certain pixels or objects.
 This is very helpful if you want to compare the positions of stars in your own image with those in star catalogs.
-This could be guite helpful for the calibration of the star
+This could be quite helpful for the calibration of the star magnitudes later on

 However, for the determination of the WCS we are still missing a few prerequisites.
-The approximate central coordinates of the imaged sky section are already stored in the headers of the FITS files, but the exact field of view and the pixel scale of the created images still have to be determined.
-We achieve this with the function cal fov.
+The approximate central coordinates of the imaged sky section are already stored in the headers of the FIT files, but the exact field of view and the pixel scale of the created images still have to be determined.
+We achieve this with the function cal_fov.
 We pass this function the image object created in the previous step as an argument.

-'''

 Calculate FOV

 calculate_field_of_view(V_image)

-calculate field of view(B image)

-'''
+calculate_field_of_view(B_image)